d3netxer/osm-creating-historical-tiles/README.md

 ####Use OSM-history-splitter to cut out a smaller section pbf from world pbf:

 To do this you need to create a config file that specifies the bounding box of your area of interest.
+Look inside the files folder of this repo to see an example config file for Nepal.

 Ex. of osm-history-splitter softcut: